 |Martez E. Mott|

-I am a first year Ph.D. student in the Information School at the University of Washington, where I study and conduct research in human-computer interaction (HCI).
+I am a second year PhD student in the Information School at the University of Washington where I study and conduct research in human-computer interaction (HCI).
 I am a member of the MAD Lab where I am advised by Jacob O. Wobbrock.
 My research interests lie broadly within the field of HCI with accessible computing, input and interaction techniques, and novel user interfaces as my primary areas of focus.

 Born and raised in Detroit, Michigan, I am a fan of all things Detroit, and am patiently waiting for the city's resurgence.